marionettejs/backbone.syphon/readme.md

 ### v0.2.0

-* Added the notion of Key Extractors, allowing configuration of how the "key" in `{key: "value"}` serialized objects are generated
+* Added Key Extractors and Key Extractor Sets, allowing configuration of how the "key" in `{key: "value"}` serialized objects are generated
+* Input Readers are now a type that can be instantiated and replaced, wholesale, instead of just registered / removed

 ### v0.1.1